-I’m here on the other end of things to tell you, making tamales, while certainly time-consuming, is not difficult.
+Making tamales, while certainly time-consuming, is not difficult.
 My mom and I started the filling in two crockpots on Saturday night around 1am.
 We woke up at 9:30am on Sunday and immediately got to work making the chile colorado sauce, using the broth from the slow cooker.
-My cousin joined in around noon as I was frustratingly beating the lard (cringe) into submission in my mom’s 70s-era stand mixer (when I strike it rich, I’m buying you a KitchenAid stand mixer, mom:).
-The lard (cringe) was the only part that almost made me throw in the towel.
+My cousin joined in around noon as I was frustratingly beating the lard (cringe) into submission in my mom's 70s-era stand mixer (when I strike it rich, I'm buying you a KitchenAid stand mixer, mom:).
+The lard was the only part that almost made me throw in the towel.
 Mom to the rescue.
 When the masa was ready, Lucas joined us around the table as the four of us wrapped and tied tamales for the next few hours, finishing up the last one around 3:45pm.
 We steamed them in several pots later that night and packed them in the fridge until Christmas morning.

-For our Christmas dinner, we served up a combination of chicken and pork tamales, but the pork tamales were far more delicious, so that’s the version I’m sharing with you.
+For our Christmas dinner, we served up a combination of chicken and pork tamales, but the pork tamales were far more delicious, so that's the version I'm sharing with you.
 While most people were up early throwing the bird in the oven on Christmas morning, sweating over a hot stove as they prepared a feast, we just popped our tamales on the stove to steam for about 30 minutes and got to enjoy the sunny summery December weather (you heard that right).
 The result was a moist masa infused with chili and corn, wrapped around a juicy shredded pork filling that fell apart in your mouth, all topped with a chile colorado sauce rich with whole chile spice to round out all the flavors.
-We ate tamales the whole week after Christmas and no one complained.
-This is the one, ya’ll.
-A winning recipe.
-All in a day’s work.
+While surely this recipe is anything but authentic, we ate tamales the whole week after Christmas and no one complained.
+And working together as a family was the best part.

 - 3½ pounds pork butt, cut into 6-8 big chunks